 The purpose of this project is to develop an alternative path to electric vehicle ownership and use for households without sufficient or appropriate parking to charge electric vehicles from their homes.
 Park and Charge (PnC) aims to deliver a new technological and business model design via an easy-to-use, car-park-based service.

-Delivered over 18 months throughout Oxfordshire, PnC is a pilot scheme of sufficient size to develop the experience required for future large scale adoption and the replication of this charging model and design elsewhere.
+With 20 charging hubs installed in car parks around Oxfordshire, PnC is a pilot scheme of sufficient size to develop the experience required for future large scale adoption and the replication of this charging model and design elsewhere.

 Aim and Objectives